macs3-project/MACS/docs/source/docs/hmmratac.md

 ### `--barcodes` and `--max-count`

 These two options are for `-f FRAG` format only.
-You can limit the `hmmratac` peak calling on a selected set of barcodes by specifying `--barcodes barcode.txt`.
-The `barcode.txt` should contain a specific barcode for each row like:
+You can let `hmmratac` work on a selected set of barcodes by specifying `--barcodes barcode.txt`.
+The `barcode.txt` should contain list of selected barcodes and each row represents a specific barcode, like:

 ```
 ATCGATCGATCGATCG